-This biennial conference provides an opportunity for scholars from across the disciplines to share ideas about teaching Christianity’s rich intellectual heritage to today’s undergraduates.
-Samford University is committed to teaching this heritage through its core curriculum and University Fellows Great Books honors program, and we seek to create a network of universities and scholars devoted to similar ends.
-Each conference focuses on a different figure or theme and equips undergraduate faculty with effective strategies for teaching the tradition in a variety of courses across the curriculum.
+These conferences provide an opportunity for scholars from across the disciplines to share ideas about teaching Christianity’s rich intellectual heritage to today’s undergraduates.
+Samford University is committed to teaching this tradition through its general education curriculum and University Fellows Great Books honors program, and we seek to create a network of universities and scholars devoted to similar ends.
+Each conference focuses on a different figure or theme and equips undergraduate faculty with effective strategies for teaching in a variety of courses across the curriculum.
+In addition, participants are invited to submit their papers to our conference proceedings, which are published in cooperation with Religions, a peer-reviewed, open-access journal of theology with a global audience.

-Designed for faculty who often teach outside their disciplines in great books, core curriculum, and general education courses, this week-long biennial seminar provides liberal arts faculty from across the country with a rare opportunity to share and to develop teaching and learning strategies focused on the seminal texts of the Christian Intellectual Tradition.
-Limited to 12-15 faculty and openly seeking non-specialists who are crossing disciplines, these seminars are grounded in close readings of the texts and have as their goal the collegial exchange of ideas focused on how to become better teachers of the tradition.
+Designed for faculty who often teach outside their disciplines in great books, core curriculum, and general education courses, these week-long seminars provide liberal arts faculty from across the country with a rare opportunity to explore teaching and learning strategies focused on the seminal texts of the Christian Intellectual Tradition.
+Limited to 15-20 participants and openly seeking non-specialists who are crossing disciplines, these seminars are grounded in close readings of the texts and have as their goal the collegial exchange of ideas focused on how to become better teachers of the tradition.

 - Teaching Augustine (2016), ed.
 Scott McGinnis and Christopher Metress